Donating Food Through a Share Pantry

 Share pantries are small food pantries open to anyone.
 Share pantries are usually unattended.
 Food donations come from members of a neighborhood, and users are encouraged to take what they need and leave what they can.
 These are generally unconnected to any other food pantry, and are often found in someone’s front yard, outside of public buildings, or in parks.

 A share pantry should have a host.
-The host is responsible for regularly checking it to make sure the food is safe, quality, and protected from contamination.
+The host is responsible for regularly checking it to make sure the food is safe, of good quality, and protected from contamination.

 What foods are best offered by a share pantry?